abhilashreddyy/Typing-Pattern-Recogniser/PITCHME.md

   * Node (Server language)

 * Machine learning algorithm
-  * K Nearest Neighbours (will discuss about this in furthur slides)
+  * K Nearest Neighbours (Discussed in furthur slides)

 ---

 ### How does our application work
 * Initially a webpage taking input from user
 * Sending http request to server
   * Post request including pattern collected from user
 * Now server execute a call back function
-   * now python code is executed trough terminal
+   * Now python code is executed trough terminal
    * Runs machine learning model on data collected from user
 +++

-* output generate is pushed into buffer stream
+* Output generate is pushed into buffer stream.
-* Collected by call back at server side
+* Collected by call back at server side .
-* response is sent sent to webpage to display the predicted name of user
+* Response is sent sent to webpage to display the predicted name of user.

 +++